-Retention Strategies for Subscription Box OwnersMay 23, 2021
+Retention Strategies for Subscription Box OwnersJul 17, 2022

 1. Keep Things Trendy/Seasonal

-The best research for your box is your subscribers.
-Consistently asking them what they love and what they want more of helps you deliver a more customized experience.
+Your subscribers are your best source of research when it comes to planning your subscription boxes.
+Asking them what they love and want more of helps you deliver a customized experience.
+It also makes your subscribers feel included.

 3. Engage With Your Subscribers

-Create an environment for your subscribers to feel part of something bigger than themselves.
-This could be in a private FB group or a texting app.
+Create an environment where your subscribers feel like they’re part of something bigger than themselves.
+This could be a private Facebook group or a texting app.

 4. Create Added Value